accidental-green/validator-install/README.md

-# Ethereum Validator - Automated Install
+# Ethereum Validator - Automated Installation
 Set up an Ethereum Validator in just 1 click, as opposed to hours normally spent on manual configuration.

 # Summary